jduraes-b/ft_irc/README.md

 - The server listens for incoming client connections and processes commands such as JOIN, PRIVMSG, and QUIT.
 - Clients can connect to the server using an IRC client application.

-## Contributing

-Feel free to submit issues or pull requests if you would like to contribute to the project.

 ## License